PaulSquires/TradeTracker/README.md

 ![screenshot](https://pragtical.github.io/assets/img/editor.png)

 ## Goals
-* I have written pure low level WinAPI based applications for 20 years (FreeBasic and PowerBasic) but I wanted to learn C++ and write an application without a framework such as MFC, ATL or WTL.
+* I have written pure low level WinAPI based applications for 20 years (in non "C" based languages) but I wanted to learn C++ and write an application without a framework such as MFC, ATL or WTL.
 * Small (less than 500K), fast (written in C++), and self-contained (no external dependencies).
 * Portable.
 You can easily run the program from a thumb drive.
 * Modern looking.
 Dark and light themes.
 * High DPI aware.
 Works and looks great on monitors of all sizes, resolutions and font scalings.
 * Simple text file "database" that can easily be manually edited if needed.
 No database engine like SQLite needed.
+* Easy to learn and very intuitive with all information available on the main screen.
+* Allow Interactive Broker users to have a better experience tracking their active trades and trade histories.
+* Currently only Windows compatible (Windows 10 and Windows 11).
+May work on older Windows versions but not supported.

 ## Download
 The latest package can be downloaded from the [RELEASES page](https://github.com/PaulSquires/IB-Tracker/releases).